NeXachu/CryptoDZ1/README.md

 Project Description

-Program, that generates pseudo-random numbers for each line in file.
+Program, that generates pseudorandom numbers for each line in file.

 Configuration